Skip Navigation. Skip to content

 1. Disclose and receive approval for COIs/COCs, as required by University Policy and Maryland State Ethics Law;

-2. Disclose activities as part of the University’s Consulting Policy (II-3.10[E]); and/or
+2. Disclose activities as part of the University of Maryland Policy on Consulting (II-3.10[E]); and/or

-University Members must keep their Unit Heads informed, in adequate detail, about all Outside Professional Activities, service on external committees/boards, and other significant professional activities unrelated to their core University responsibilities.
-University Members MUST consult with their Unit Head and receive approval from their Unit Head and other compliance units before committing to an Outside Professional Activity.
+1. University Members must keep their Unit Heads informed, in adequate detail, about all Outside Professional Activities, service on external committees/boards, and other significant Professional Service and Consulting activities unrelated to their Institutional Responsibilities.

-1. In accordance with the provisions of the COI/COC Policy and Procedures and the Federal Acquisition Regulations Subpart 9.5 - Organizational and Consultant Conflicts of Interest, the Vice President for Research appoints the Advisory Committee on Organizational Conflict of Interest for the University of Maryland.
-The OCI Committee is composed of nine (9) voting members of the University community including: five (5) faculty, one of whom is the Chair of the OCI Committee, one (1) representative each from the Office of the Senior Vice President and Provost, the Office of Research Administration (ORA), the Applied Research Laboratory for Intelligence and Security (ARLIS), and the Graduate School, along with two (2) ex-officio members, one (1) each from the Office of General Counsel and the Assistant Vice President for the Office of Procurement and Business Services, or their designees.
+2. The OCI Committee is composed of nine (9) voting members of the University community including: five (5) faculty, one of whom is the Chair of the OCI Committee, one (1) representative each from the Office of the Senior Vice President and Provost, the Office of Research Administration (ORA), the Applied Research Laboratory for Intelligence and Security (ARLIS), and the Graduate School, along with two (2) ex-officio members, one (1) each from the Office of General Counsel and the Assistant Vice President for the Office of Procurement and Business Services, or their designees.
 The ex-officio members shall serve as advisory members and do not vote on matters presented to the OCI Committee.
 Members of the OCI Committee will serve for a three-year (3) term with the potential for renewal for an additional term.

-2. The OCI Committee is charged with reviewing any disclosed OCIs or potential OCIs to determine whether the conflicts can be mitigated, reduced, or managed and make recommendations to the Vice President for Research (VPR), including any required conditions or circumstances designed to mitigate these conflicts.
-Following a review by the VPR, the applicable management measures will be outlined in the OCI Mitigation Plan that is provided to the sponsor for final approval.
+3. The OCI Committee is charged with reviewing any disclosed OCIs or potential OCIs to determine whether the conflicts can be mitigated, reduced, or managed and make recommendations to the VPR, including any required conditions or circumstances designed to mitigate or manage these conflicts.
+Following a review by the VPR, the applicable management measures will be outlined in the OCI Management Plan, which is provided to the Funding Agency for final approval.

-3. The procedures for identification, management, and mitigation of Organizational Conflicts of Interest (OCI) utilized by the OCI Committee will be maintained and periodically adjusted, as needed, by the OCI Committee Administrator following a review by the OCI Committee.
+4. The procedures for identification, management, and mitigation of OCIs utilized by the OCI Committee will be maintained and periodically adjusted, as needed, by the OCI Administrator following a review by the OCI Committee.